Blunders and Mistakes of Science and Engineering

 In 2010 I got a newsletter from my investment firm with this gratuitous graphic that seems singularly appropriate for the current financial gridlock.
 But I doubt that was its intent.
 As I read it, this money isn't working for investors.

 And the gears keep trying.
-Now, (2013) Claudio Sanchez sends me this advertisment from AMRO, an Argentine investment firm, "The pieces of a perfect mechanism."
+Now, (2013) Claudio Sanchez sends me this advertisment from AMRO, a Dutch bank, "The pieces of a perfect mechanism."
 The financial crisis is indeed worldwide.
 Clearly these gears are all meshed up.

 Exercises for readers.
 To get your mental gears grinding.1.
 Can you prove them mathematically? (a) An odd number of gears in a closed loop in a plane will not turn no matter what their size and tooth count. (b) An even number of gears in a closed loop in a plane will turn smoothly no matter what their size and tooth count.